This topic describes the limitations of TraceView.

 When you submit a TraceView command in a Command Prompt window, TraceView opens a new Command Prompt window to display its output.
 You cannot suppress these additional windows.

-TraceView and other tracing tools based on Event Tracing for Windows (ETW) can create only one trace session or display one trace log for each trace provider.
-If you try to create a trace session or display a trace log with a provider that is already enabled in TraceView, TraceView displays an error message.
-For more information about this error message, see Resolving TraceView Errors.
+TraceView and other tracing tools based on Event Tracing for Windows (ETW) can create only one trace session or display one trace log for each WPP or classic trace provider.
+If you create a trace session or display a trace log with a WPP provider that is already enabled in another trace session, it will be disabled in the other session.

 Global Logger Trace Sessions